a-synchronous/rubico/README.md

 }

 pipe(generateNumbers(), [
-  transform(compose([
+  transform(compose(
     Transducer.filter(isOdd),
     Transducer.map(asyncSquare),
-  ]), []),
+  ), []),
   console.log, // [1, 9, 25]
 ])
 ```

-For advanced asynchronous use cases, some of the operators have property functions that have different asynchronous behavior, e.g.
+For advanced asynchronous use cases, some of the rubico operators have property functions that have various asynchronous behavior, e.g.
- * `map` - apply a mapper function concurrently
+ * `map` - applies a mapper function concurrently
- * `map.pool` - apply a mapper function concurrently with a concurrency limit
+ * `map.pool` - applies a mapper function concurrently with a concurrency limit
- * `map.series` - apply a mapper function serially
+ * `map.series` - applies a mapper function serially

 For more functions beyond the core operators, please visit `rubico/x`.
 You can find the full documentation at [rubico.land/docs](https://rubico.land/docs).